devops329/devops/instruction/jest/jest.md

 }
 ```

 Now you need a simple test that will demonstrate that everything is wired up correctly.
 All you need to do is include the phrase `.test.` as part of your file name and Jest will pick the test up automatically.
-In this test we just expect that one plus one will be 2.
+In this test we just expect that one plus one will be two.
 Notice how the Jest syntax reads naturally.

 **index.test.js**